Biden Administration Plans to Tighten Methane Emissions Regulations

 Viper Imaging Director and Co-Owner Rich Shannon shared, “Gas leaks exist because no one has designed a perfect way to explore, produce, transport, or store the fuel we depend on.
 We know we can help our customers by providing a broad range of reliable leak detection products and services.
 These solutions will result in safer workplaces, more profits, and better regulatory compliance – all while helping to protect the environment.”

-Viper offers gas detection and quantification solutions that meet EPA OOOOa regulations.
+Viper offers gas detection and quantification solutions that meet EPA OOOOa regulations for reducing methane emissions.
 Our systems not only detect leaks but also quantify the mass flow rate of the leak.
-While undetectable to the naked eye, leaks and emissions are clearly visible with optical gas imaging (OGI).
-Viper systems utilize OGI cameras and integrated ViperOptic software to detect and quantify hundreds of industrial gases.
+While undetectable to the naked eye, leaks and greenhouse gas emissions are clearly visible with optical gas imaging (OGI).
+Viper systems utilize OGI cameras and integrated ViperOptic software to detect and quantify hundreds of industrial gases commonly amongst oil and gas operations.
 Additional features include configuration to your setting to help prevent potential false positives, adjustable sensitivity, camera filter options, and pan/tilt mounting.
+High-volume methane leaks can now be detected and secured easier than ever with Viper Imaging products.

 According to the leading global environmental authority, the UNEP, the oil and gas industry accounts for 35 – 40% of annual methane emissions.